buckelieg/jdbc-fn/README.md

 ```java
   db.script(new File("path/to/script.sql")).timeout(60).execute();
 ```
-Script can contain single- and multiline commtents.
+<br/>Script can contain single- and multiline comments.
 Each statement must be separated by semicolon (";").
-Script execution results are ignored and not handled after all.
+<br/>Script execution results ignored and not handled after all.

 Note that scripts support named parameters and JDBC-like procedure call statements.

 ### Transactions
 There are couple of methods provide transaction support.
-Tell whether to create new transaction or not, provide isolation level and transaction logic function.
+<br/>Tell whether to create new transaction or not, provide isolation level and transaction logic function.
-See example below.
+<br/>See example below.
 ```java
 // suppose we have to insert a bunch of new users by name and get the latest one filled with its attributes....
 User latestUser = db.transaction(false, TransactionIsolation.READ_UNCOMMITTED, db ->